 - Confucius (551 – 479 BC) – Chinese philosopher.

-- St. Paul (5 – AD 67) – Christian missionary and one of the main writers of New Testament.
+- St. Paul (5 – AD 67) – Christian missionary and one of the main writers of the New Testament.

 - Ts’ai Lun (AD 50 – 121) Inventor of paper.